carfulot/log-electron/docs/errors.md

 # Catching errors

-electron-log can be used to collect all unhandled errors/rejections
+log-electron can be used to collect all unhandled errors/rejections

 To initialize catching, call the `log.errorHandler.startCatching` method.
 It should be done in both main and renderer processes if you want to collect logs